codeforamerica/Transit2Me/README.md

     gem install heroku
     heroku apps:create app_name --stack cedar

+We also need to configure it to run in production

+    heroku config:add RACK_ENV=production

 ### Step 2: Add a MongoDB Addon

 The MongoHQ or MongoLab Addons will give us a small free MongoDB instance for storing our documents.